deficollective/defiscan/src/content/protocols/pendle/ethereum.md

         text: "Assets are not in custody by a centralized entity",
         status: "fixed",
       },
-      { text: "All contracts are verified", status: "unfixed" }, { text: "Source-available codebase", status: "fixed" }, { text: "Public documentation exists", status: "fixed" }, ],
+      { text: "All contracts are verified", status: "fixed" }, { text: "Source-available codebase", status: "fixed" }, { text: "Public documentation exists", status: "fixed" }, ],